 - Agricultural and forestry workers

-- People who work from home – writers, (and everyone in Britain currently in lockdown)
+- People who work from home – writers or anyone with flexible working

 Are you allowed to be a lone worker?